tramitit/guides/en/hungary/id_card_application.md

 categories:
 - Hungary
 date: '2024-06-07'
-description: Learn how to apply for an ID card in Hungary, the required documents, procedures, and providers.
-Safeguard personal data & avoid misuse risks.
+description: 'Learn about the Hungary ID card: who needs it, required documents, and steps to apply for it.
+Safeguard personal information to prevent misuse.'
 draft: false
-meta_title: Hungary ID Card Application Process & Requirements
+meta_title: 'Hungary ID Card: Application Process and Requirements'
-title: Hungary ID Card Application Process & Requirements
+title: 'Hungary ID Card: Application Process and Requirements'
 translationKey: hungary-id_card_application
 ---

 ## Description
 ### What is it?